NIVeriStandAdd-Ons/PXImc-Custom-Device/README.md

 ### LabVIEW Version ###

-LabVIEW 2012
+LabVIEW 2017

 ### Built Availability ###

-This IP is built and available for NI VeriStand 2012 and later [here](https://decibel.ni.com/content/docs/DOC-34816) but will be taken down soon.
+This IP is built and available for NI VeriStand 2017 and later [here](https://github.com/NIVeriStandAdd-Ons/PXImc-Custom-Device/releases).

 ### Quality, Limitations ###

 This IP should be considered immature.
 It has only been tested with PXImc 1.0 and NI VeriStand 2012.
-Additionally, the user interface of the custom device is very limiting, only allowing one time setup of the custom device settings.

 ### Instructions for Use ###
 Before using the PXImc custom device to communicate data between multiple targets, your targets **must** be synchronized.
 See [Building Synchronized NI VeriStand Systems](http://www.ni.com/white-paper/14637/en) for an tutorial on how to achieve this.